foundrybot-ca/foundrybot/README.md

 # FoundryBot

 **FoundryBot is an atomic, self-deploying cluster platform.**
-It turns bare metal, hypervisors, or cloud infrastructure into a **reproducible, secure base platform** in a single convergent operation.
+It manufactures a complete, secure, reproducible infrastructure base from raw hardware, hypervisors, or cloud instances — in **one convergent operation**.

 No hand-built images.
 No snowflake servers.
+No vendor control planes.
 No “day-2” glue scripts.

 You boot it — **it builds the world**.